state laws allow equal access to public education and other services such as

 conditions that require special care.
 Find out which laws apply to your child

 and how to get available services.
-See the Community Services or Government
+Contact your local government's mental health

 How can you help your child get the right start?

 Children need time to adjust to child care.
 It is common for a child to

 cling or cry when a parent leaves.
 But you can take steps to help your child do

 Prepare yourself and your child.
 It may help

 if you both get used to spending time apart.
 Hire a babysitter or ask a friend

 or relative to help watch your child for short periods, and gradually make the sessions